Class C-1 girls: Lincoln Lutheran, Gothenburg win opening round of state basketball

-LINCOLN — Scoring 17 points in the fourth quarter — one more than they totaled during the first three quarters — allowed Lincoln Lutheran to escape its Class C-1 girls state basketball tournament opener with a 33-32 win over BRLD on Monday.
+LINCOLN — Lincoln Lutheran scored 17 points in the fourth quarter — one more than it had during the first three quarters — to escape with a 33-32 first-round state tournament victory over Class C-1 No. 7 BRLD on Monday at the Devaney Center.

-Expectations are high for the 23-3 Warriors, who entered the tournament as the top seed after finishing third in the 2021 tournament.

-Coach Wade Coulter said the Warriors’ single possession approach that carried them to 22 regular-season wins is what got them through a game at the Devaney Center pocked with shooting slumps.

-“We preach all season the next play mentality and play the full 32 (minutes),” Coulter said.
+“We preach all season the next-play mentality and play the full 32 (minutes),” Warriors coach Wade Coulter Coulter said.
 “Those are the two things that kind of bailed us out and allowed us to survive and advance today.
 We were on the ropes; we were down by nine against a really good basketball team.”

-Both teams were slow out of the gate.
-It took 3:25 for the first points to be scored, and those two came on a layup by BRLD’s McKenzie Murphy.
+Both teams were slow out of the gate — it took 3:25 to get a point on the board — and BRLD led 15-11 at halftime.
+It extended that to 22-16 heading into the fourth.

+But third-ranked Lutheran grabbed its first lead since the first half when Katelynn Oxley, who led all scorers with 17 points, scored off an offensive rebound for a 25-23 advantage with 4:42 remaining.
+But BRLD regained the lead 19 seconds later, and didn’t lose it until another layup by Oxley, playing with four fouls, with 58 seconds remaining.

 People are also reading…